bluelightspirit/ReverseDirections/README.md

 # ReverseDirections

-## A Java tool that uses the terminal and takes in a file with text, determines if it's valid, then outputs the directions in reverse order if valid
+## A Java tool that uses the terminal and takes in a file with text from the user, determines if it's valid, then outputs the directions in reverse order if valid

 ## How does anyone use the tool?